Diane Genco, Executive Director

 Ebony D. Grace, Director of Partnerships and Quality Initiatives

-Prior to joining NJSACC, since 2004, Ebony worked for the New Jersey Department of Education responsible for providing programmatic and budgetary oversight and technical assistance for 21st Century Community Learning Centers and Even Start Family Literacy program grants, helping to implement quality out-of-school time programs for New Jersey residents ages birth through adulthood.
+Ebony D. Grace is NJSACC’s Director of Partnerships and Quality Initiatives.
+Prior to joining NJSACC, Ebony worked for the New Jersey Department of Education responsible for providing programmatic and budgetary oversight and technical assistance for 21st Century Community Learning Centers and Even Start Family Literacy program grants, helping to implement quality out-of-school time programs for New Jersey residents ages birth through adulthood.
 For over ten years, Ebony worked at various colleges and universities in Philadelphia, PA and New Jersey for the Upward Bound program assisting first-generation students in their goals to graduate high school and obtain post-secondary education.
 Ebony graduated with a Bachelor’s of Arts degree in psychology from Temple University and a Master’s degree in Family Therapy from MCP Hahnemann/Drexel University.
 She also has experience as a practicing family therapist providing therapeutic services to individuals, families, couples and adolescents.
-In June of 2015, Ebony completed a 1-year fellowship program with the White-Riley-Peterson Policy Fellowship sponsored by the Charles S. Mott Foundation and The Riley Institute at Furman University.

 Ebony also has a diploma in Baking and Pastry from the Art Institute of Philadelphia.
-She and her husband live in southern New Jersey with their two dogs and two tortoises.
+She and her husband live in southern New Jersey with their dog and tortoise.

 Jessica Heiberg, Director of Program Services

-Jessica organizes trainings, provides technical assistance to afterschool programs throughout the state, and coordinates NJSACC’s annual afterschool conference.
+Jessica Heiberg is NJSACC’s Director of Program Services.
+She organizes trainings, provides technical assistance to afterschool programs throughout the state, and coordinates NJSACC’s annual afterschool conference.
 She has spent her career working with children.
 Prior to joining NJSACC Jessica worked in a child care center before becoming a site coordinator for an afterschool program and a summer camp.
 A native of Westfield, New Jersey, she earned her BA in Women’s Studies from Douglass College at Rutgers University.
 She lives in Fanwood with her husband and three children.